Regenerative Agriculture: Healing the Soil to Save the Planet Beneath our feet lies a silent, living universe—soil. This complex ecosystem...

 in arid regions lead to salt buildup, rendering soil toxic to most plants.

-fungi), protozoa, nematodes, earthworms, insects, and more.
+(especially mycorrhizal fungi), protozoa, nematodes, earthworms, insects,

+these vital functions.

 This

-vital functions.

-This degradation

-droughts and floods, and reducing yields over time.
-It also turns soil from a
+vulnerability to droughts and floods, and reducing yields over time.
+It also

-carbon sink into a carbon source, exacerbating climate change.
+turns soil from a carbon sink into a carbon source, exacerbating climate

 Regenerative